Benjamin Burge

 R v.
 KN and Others (Basildon Crown Court)

-Conspiracy to supply Class A drugs throughout the United Kingdom.
-Led junior in a six handed case that involved the presentation of EncroChat evidence and the extradition of the principal defendant from Spain.
+Led junior in an Operation Venetic conspiracy to supply cocaine throughout the United Kingdom.
+The six-handed case involved the presentation of EncroChat evidence and the extradition of the principal defendant from Spain.
+Ben was subsequently instructed to deal with an appeal against conviction and sentence by one of the defendants.

 R v.
 OO and Others (Southwark Crown Court)